amitanshusahu/loopholetech/README.md

 # loopholetech
-the professnal website of loophole tech
+the professional website of loophole tech
 # visit to view the website :-
 https://amitanshusahu.github.io/loopholetech